- The Office

 For rates, see this website.

 You can sign up for a discounted T pass through your Peoplesoft account.
 After signing in, click on HRMS production, Self Service, Payroll and Compensation, then MBTA Pass Enrollment.
-You must sign up on or before the 14 of the month PRIOR to use (ex. sign up June 10th for a July pass).
+You must sign up on or before the second Thursday of the month PRIOR to use (ex. sign up June 10th for a July pass).
 Carol should have your pass a few days before the 1st of the month.
-If you sign up after the 14th, or Carol does not have your pass, you must get it from the Commuter Services office on the main campus (232 Wang).
+If you sign up after the 2nd Thursday of the month, or Carol does not have your pass, you must get it from the Commuter Services office on the main campus (232 Wang).

 If you initially get a discounted T pass from MGH, but later decide that you want to drive to work everyday and park in the CNY199 Parking Garage, you will have to give up your discounted pass.
 (You cannot sign up for monthly parking at the parking office in the garage until you have canceled your T pass in PeopleSoft.)
 MGH subsidizes the T pass on the basis that that is how you get to work everyday.
 If you sign up for monthly parking at the garage, they know you are no longer using the T to get to work, so you cannot keep the discounted pass.
 Unfortunately you cannot just add money at a T ticket kiosk to your existing CharlieCard that you got from MGH.
 The MGH Parking and Commuter Services office said this is because our cards are special corporate cards that are encrypted, so you can't add your own money to it.
 Allison M. went to the MBTA ticket office at North Station in March 2015 and they confirmed this.
 You must simply get a new CharlieCard.
 (You do not have to give them your old MGH card, and Carol didn't say that we had to hand them back into her either.)